Kaushik035/AI-Agents_SOC/README.md

-## 📅 Week 4 Summary: State Management,Tool Chaining
+## 📅 Week 4 Summary: State Management,Tool Chaining, Persona Engineering

 In **Week 4**, I modularized and upgraded the Study Buddy chatbot into a more intelligent assistant with **stateful memory**, **optimized context**, and **entity awareness** using `spaCy` and `tiktoken`.